nubbthedestroyer/aws-workshop/exercises/5-s3-cli/README.md

-# Controlling S3 Through the CLI
+# Exercise #5: Controlling S3 Through the CLI

 In this exercise, you will learn to control S3 through the AWS CLI.
 The AWS CLI, or Command Line Interface, is a great way to make use of S3 for programmatic uses, like backups, migrations, deployments, or anything you